John Langdon Parsons: Biography

 In 1884 Parsons was appointed Government Resident for the Northern Territory, residing at Port Darwin.
 He served in this position for six years and the reports he wrote were widely read, not only for their insights but for their literary charm.

 He resigned his position ahead of the creation of a separate electoral district for the Northern Territory in 1890, and was elected, with Vaiben Louis Solomon as his colleague, and served as the first Minister for the Northern Territory, from 1890 to 1893.
 He was instrumental in the development of railways in the Territory, and he also recognised Aboriginal land rights.

 On the dissolution of Parliament in 1893 Mr. Parsons did not seek re-election.

 In 1895 he visited Japan as hon. commissioner for the Government of South Australia to enquire into the prospects of opening up trade relations with Japan, China, and the Philippine Islands.

 Parsons did much to extend trade with the Far East, and as recognition of his efforts the Emperor of Japan conferred upon him the Order of the Rising Sun.
 In 1896 he was appointed Consul for Japan, and in 1898 when he revisited that country he was granted an audience with the Emperor, who presented him with a pair of valuable cloisonné vases.

 In 1896 Parsons was unsuccessful in his bid for election as a delegate to the Federal Convention.

 He was elected to the Legislative Council for the Central district in February 1901 for the National Defence League and served to 1903.

 [Parsons] was one of the most scholarly men in South Australia.
 As a lecturer he achieved the highest, distinction, his erudition being as marked as his eloquence.
 The political character of Mr. Parsons was aptly described by Mr. Geo.
 E. Loyau in his "Representative Men of South Australia" (1883) in the following words:—"Mr Parsons is a logical and straightforward politician; and whilst having the interests of the constituency he represents thoroughly at heart, he never appears to forget the duty he owes to the country at large."

+He introduced Australia's first crematorium with Dr. Robert Tracey Wilde at West Terrace Cemetery in Adelaide around that same time.
 For the last three years his health progressively deteriorated.
 His breathing became more difficult, as a consequence of a heart complaint brought on by rheumatic fever when a child.
 Nevertheless, he continued to sit in the Legislative Council until a week before his death.
 His mind remained clear and he suffered no pain throughout his illness.